Dobl3r/Queue/README.md

-**I'll have to take another look at this later, as I don't understand why it's not working on YouTube.**
+**I'll have to check this at this later, as I don't understand why it's not working on YouTube.**

 **Cross-Platform Queue System for Multistream**